ferranpm/vim-colorcode/README.md

 ## Screenshots

-Screenshot of a simple program with :syntax off
+Screenshot of a simple program with `syntax off`
 ![Screenshot\_1](screenshot_1.jpg)

 ...with `let g:colorcode_global=1` option